owid/notebooks/README.md

 ### Local setup for running these notebooks

-We are not yet using poetry or pipenv yet to standardize our jupyter setups precicely.
+We are not yet using poetry or pipenv to standardize our jupyter setups precicely.
 Below is the recommended setup for running the notebooks in this repository.

 #### MacOS